 The Wunder family name comes up repeatedly in both complaints.
 American’s lawsuit names Andrew and Bethany Wunder and their companies, while the Delta case names Andrew’s brother, John Wunder.

 John Wunder, reached in his office in Scottsdale, Ariz., labeled the airline lawsuits a “complete miscarriage of justice.”
 Delta accuses his company, Bridgewater Marketing, doing business as Tier 3 Productions, of preparing and sending letters “which were hand-signed on behalf of fictitious Delta vice presidents, hand-addressed, and then mailed from Phoenix.”
-It also operated a call center that fielded the calls from responding victims who believed that they were calling Delta to claim their awarded airfares, the suit claims.
+It also operated a call center that fielded the calls from responding victims.
+They believed that they were calling Delta to claim their awarded airfares, the suit claims.

 Delta’s approach, he asserts, has been unreasonable.
 He says that it has run the lawsuit like a dragnet, suing anyone remotely associated with a travel club.
 “Delta has made claims against every single marketing entity, individual and employee that they could Google,” he says.
 “In some cases they have sued mail clerks and accountants for companies in the travel club marketing business.”